oliverkiranbrown/app_backend/README.md

 Follow the [ESS Community README](https://github.com/element-hq/ess-helm).

 For local testing:
- - For the DNS, you can use your `/etc/hosts` file
+ - For the DNS, use any `*.localhost` domain.
+They will automatically point to your local machine.
  - For the certificates, "Use existing certificates" option with mkcert.

 ##### Matrix RTC local setup